karo-electronics/welcome/yocto/yocto_how_to_change_baseboard.md

-# The first principle
+# "The first principle"

-It's not an embedded Linux distribution - it creates a custom one for you.
+"It's not an embedded Linux distribution - it creates a custom one for you." - [Slideshare: Yocto - Embedded Linux Distribution Maker - p.3][yocto-slides]

-[!] stolen here: slideshare/yocto-something

 ## So, what is Yocto then?

-_"The Yocto project is an open-source collaboration project.
-It provides templates, tools and methods to help you create custom Linux-based systems for embedded products regardless of hardware architecture."_
+_"The Yocto Project is an open source collaboration project that provides templates, tools and methods to help you create custom Linux-based systems for embedded and IOT products, regardless of the hardware architecture."_ - [Yocto About Page][yocto-about]

-[!] stolen here: yocto/about

 ### Basics
-Yocto - and _bitbake_ as its primary executive tool - can be used to, via the recipes created, to essentially create everything, inclusive the kitchen sink. ...
+Yocto - and _bitbake_ as its primary executive tool - can be used to, via the recipes created, to essentially create everything, including the kitchen sink. ...
 But only if one knows what to tell _bitbake_ to do.

 Users should have a basic understanding of what they do when they work with